It’s no secret. Americans have a lot of stuff.

 “Items within reach will be used, even if it’s infrequently,” Ovens adds.

 On the other hand, maintaining an outdoor shed on your property requires work.
 You might need to give it a fresh coat of paint, make small repairs, or give it an in-depth cleaning.
+If upkeep seems like a hassle, you might consider a storage unit.

 Traveling to a storage facility will involve more time.
 You may have to borrow or rent a truck when transporting large items to and from the place.